WesterhofRoy/esp-room-temperature/server/README.md

 # Server

 This server is deployed to Google Cloud using App Engine.
-The application can be found [here](https://esp-room-temp.ew.r.appspot.com/docs).

 ## Running the server